h2non/pook/README.rst

 pook |Build Status| |PyPI| |Coverage Status| |Documentation Status| |Stability| |Quality| |Versions|
 ====================================================================================================

-Expressive utility library for HTTP traffic mocking and expectations made simply in `Python`_.
+Versatile and expressive utility library for simple HTTP traffic mocking and expectations in `Python`_.

+`pook` is HTTP client agnostic and works with most popular HTTP packages via adapters.
+If someone is not supported yet, it can be in a future via interceptor adapter.

 pook was heavily inspired by `gock`_ Go package.